ojousima/node-red/README.md

 # RuuviTag node
 ## About
 Listens to node-red-contrib-noble messages, and parses RuuviTag weather station data in high resolution mode.
-Puts sensor data to msg.payload as JSON, contains: temperature, humidity, pressure, accelerationX, accelerationX, accelerationX, battery.
+Puts sensor data to msg.payload as JSON, contains: temperature, humidity, pressure, accelerationX, accelerationY, accelerationZ, battery.
 Units are:
  - Temperature: Celcius
  - Humidity: RH-%
  - Pressure: Pascal
  - Acceleration: milli-G
  - Battery: mV

-Currently version 0.0.2, i.e. alpha-quality.
+Currently version 0.0.3, i.e. alpha-quality.
 All comments and suggestions are welcome, please open pull-requests (and comment that BSD-3 is ok) if you want to contribute.
 Suggestions for improvement can be given as github issues.

 ## Installing